Tuesday, April 29, 2025

 Next,

-An explorer is taken for a messianic leader
+An explorer is taken for the messiah

 No comments: